agbrs/agb/README.md

 ## Licence

-AGBRS and all its subcrates are released under MPL version 2.0.
+agb and all its subcrates are released under MPL version 2.0.
 See full licence text in the `LICENSE` file.

-AGBRS contains a subset of the code from [agbabi](https://github.com/felixjones/agbabi) which is released under a zlib style licence, details for which you can find under `agb/src/agbabi`.
+agb contains a subset of the code from [agbabi](https://github.com/felixjones/agbabi) which is released under a zlib style licence, details for which you can find under `agb/src/agbabi`.

 The template is released under [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) to allow you to make whatever changes you wish.

-The AGBRS logo is released under [Creative Commons Attribution-ShareAlike 4.0](http://creativecommons.org/licenses/by-sa/4.0/)
+The agb logo is released under [Creative Commons Attribution-ShareAlike 4.0](http://creativecommons.org/licenses/by-sa/4.0/)

 The music used for the examples is by [Josh Woodward](https://www.joshwoodward.com) and released under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/)